EU fears UK is rowing back on Irish border and 'level playing field' - sources | Devdiscourse

 The European Union is increasingly worried about British Prime Minister Boris Johnson's stance on the Irish border and future competition rules, sources said on Thursday.
 Johnson is pushing for a parliamentary election after the House of Commons blocked his bid to take Britain out of the EU on Oct.
 31 - with or without a divorce settlement.

+His top aide confirmed to EU capitals on Thursday that British Brexit negotiator David Frost offered no new, workable proposals during his visit to Brussels the previous day.
+"The mood is dark, we are looking at a no-deal Brexit as a default," an EU diplomat said on Thursday.

-Johnson has argued that, by brandishing a threat to leave the EU with no deal, he can secure concessions at a summit in Brussels on Oct.
+Johnson has argued that, by brandishing a threat to leave the EU without an agreement settling the divorce, he can win concessions at a summit in Brussels on Oct.
 17-18.
-"The Brits have an unrealistic belief that everything will be miraculously solved at the summit," one EU diplomat said on Thursday.
+"The Brits have an unrealistic belief that everything will be miraculously solved at the summit," another EU diplomat said.

 At Wednesday's meeting, Germany's EU ambassador dismissed Johnson's assertions of progress on the divorce terms.
-The envoy said the latest round of EU-UK talks in Brussels was a waste of time, the sources said.
-Britain often looks to Germany as a fellow pragmatist and potential ally within the EU.
+The envoy said the latest round of EU-UK talks in Brussels was a waste of time, the sources said, casting doubt on any British hopes that Berlin could help it sway the rest of the EU.

 Johnson wants the EU to drop the 'backstop', a policy that would tie the UK to the bloc's trading rules after Brexit until a better way is found to preserve the open border between EU member Ireland and the British province of Northern Ireland.